mefengl/what-i-read/README.md

 https://www.dancowell.com/software-engineers-hate-code , that's why I always wants codes to be shorter

 https://guzey.com/follow-up , ask for it until get a "no" literally

+https://swizec.com/blog/you-can-t-fix-the-wrong-abstraction , "Software is built on abstractions".
+Senior engineers see the abstraction, junior engineers see the details, such as naming.